 With more turns than any other track on the MotoAmerica schedule, Circuit of The Americas offers many unique challenges.
 Set on 1,500 acres just outside Austin, Texas, and designed to accommodate more than 120,000 spectators, the massive facility was completed in 2012 and hosted its first motorcycle race, the annual Red Bull Grand Prix of The Americas, the following year.
 This is MotoAmerica’s fourth event at COTA, a venue that has become a consensus favorite for fans and riders alike.

 [Circuit: Circuit of the Americas]

 3. MotoAmerica Championship of Virginia

 One of the prettiest venues on the MotoAmerica schedule, Virginia International Raceway is the third round of the national series.
-Just like last year, this event will provide two full days of competition for the Motul Superbike class, Superstock 1000, Supersport, Superstock 600, and the KTM RC Cup on the challenging 13-turn North Course.
+This event will provide two full days of competition on the challenging 13-turn North Course.
 VIR offers unique overnight rooming options at the racetrack.
 Spectators, riders, and teams can choose to stay at the Lodge, Pit Lane Rooms, or The Villas at South Bend.

 [Circuit: Virginia International Raceway]

 Known as the “Four Miles of Fun,” Road America is the longest track on the MotoAmerica calendar.
 The signature feature for this fast, flowing circuit is the run up the hill past start/finish.
 The MotoAmerica weekend will once again feature two days of racing.
 Road America offers many overnight camping possibilities, as well as excellent food, entertainment, and lodging in the nearby resort town of Elkhart Lake.